$ $ THE BIGGEST GAME IN TOWN $ $

 This program is a comprehensive disclosure of governmental financial operations that have been deliberately concealed and kept from the American people by the governmental financial agencies as well as by the syndicated media.
 The scope is huge; the personal financial impact of vital concern to all.

+Do the people of this great land own the government or do the collective governments think they own the people?
 Is it time to mandate "effective action" through united efforts of the American people?

 Can David still fling the rock true and straight to hit its mark and defeat Goliath?